 Close-up of a traveler sitting on a suitcase next to a parked car, ready to depart.

-Traveling from Hydra to Athens without or with a vehicle
+Traveling from Hydra to Athens (All Ports) without or with a vehicle

-Ferries from Hydra to Athens allow foot passengers, and wheelchair accessibility is usually available.
+Ferries from Hydra to Athens (All Ports) allow foot passengers, and wheelchair accessibility is usually available.
 To confirm specific services, please contact our support team.
-Make sure to arrive at the boarding gate at least 60 minutes before departure.
+We advise passengers to arrive at the boarding gate at least 60 minutes before departure.
 For added convenience, Flexi Cancellation and SMS Notification Packages are available during the booking process.

 View of multiple cars parked on a ferry deck during a sea crossing.